 I love how “forgiving” this dough is.
 I like to toss a bunch of stuff in my cookies (like in these oatmeal cookies), almost to the point where the dough almost can’t hold itself together (think clown car stuffed).
 To go with the rich chocolate cookie base, I also added dark chocolate chunks (since when is more chocolate a bad thing) and a little bit of festive cheer with some Hershey’s peppermint kisses.
 This stuff held together no problem.

-The dough is pretty firm, so it doesn’t spread all over the place, and the cookies bake up with a nice dark chocolatey color.
+The dough is pretty firm, so it doesn’t spread all over the place, and these chocolate cookies bake up with a nice dark chocolatey color too.
 They’re pretty much good to go when they come out of the oven.
 Since it’s Christmas and you can’t possibly overdecorate anything (can you) I thought that I needed to add a bit more festivey doo dads to the cookies.
 Am I right?

 You could coat these Christmas cookies with the usual slather of icing and colored sprinkles or silver balls (dragees).
 They’re already chocolatey with a bit of mint flavor, but I thought they could use a bit more of both flavors.
 I made up a small batch of chocolate ganache (in the microwave no less) and bashed up some candy canes to sprinkle on top.
 Yes, this was definitely the crowning touch for these easy cookies.
 And let’s be honest, these last two additions didn’t take much time to make or clean up.